Cars Brands that start with B

 Bayliss-Thomas Logo

-The original name of the Coventry company, given at the time of its foundation back in 1896, was Excelsior.
-She made bicycles and motorcycles.
-Bayliss and Thomas owned it.
-In 1919, the company began manufacturing automobiles, creating an experimental three-wheeled model.
-A year later, it was decided to switch to four-wheeled models, using the Bayliss-Thomas brand, since a model already appeared in Britain under the name Excelsior.
-The 1923 model is especially famous.
-A total of 1000 cars of this brand were produced.
-The production was discontinued in 1929.
+The original name of the Coventry-based company, given when it was founded back in 1896, was Excelsior.
+It manufactured bicycles and motorcycles.
+Its owners were Bayliss and Thomas.
+In 1919, the company began producing cars, creating an experimental three-wheeled model.
+A year later, it was decided to switch to four-wheeled models, using the Bayliss-Thomas brand, as a model called Excelsior had already appeared in the UK.
+The 1923 model is particularly well known.
+Only 1,000 cars of this brand were produced.
+Production was discontinued in 1929.

 BCK Motor Car